luvnft/podsearch/README.md

 - [x] Use vueUse instead of vlickoutside
 - [x] Øk margin på search oxen og marginBottom
 - [x] Set logo to be nuxtlink not href
-- ~~[ ] Move navbar to bottom~~ (bad idea, so no)
+- [ ] ~~Move navbar to bottom~~ (bad idea, so no)
-- ~~[ ] Brul en annen audio player kanskje som er bedre til å ferche metadata???~~
+- [ ] ~~Brul en annen audio player kanskje som er bedre til å ferche metadata???~~
 - [x] Skal kun blinke hvis man starter play
 - [x] Audio to text transformation search
 - [x] Add dark mode... toggle button + functionality.
 - [x] Fix device issue
-- ~~[x] Record knappen skal være der doneringsknappen er nå~~
+- [x] ~~Record knappen skal være der doneringsknappen er nå~~
 - [x] Fix home button not reflecting same behaviour as home button
 - [x] Added animate to the text changing section
 - [x] Fjern overflødig respons fra API-et
 - [x] Fullfør respons
--  ~~[ ] Add dark mode icon to the button~~
+- [ ] ~~Add dark mode icon to the button~~
 - [x] Improve dark mode colors
 - [x] Fiks svart bakgrunn
 - [x] Fjern overflødig møkkatekst fra responsen
 - [x] Fjern profile of push mikroen dit
+- [ ] - [x] ~~Add audio noise denoising on backend to clean up safari audio recordings as they are very muddy due to Safari being restrictive~~ (Was implemented primarily to address the issues associated with Safari and it's horrible audio-recording issues, but it didn't really solve much.
+The audio was denoised and clean, but the muffled speech was unavoidable.
+This was the main reason to create an app).
-- ~~[ ] Disable animation button~~ (nah)
+- [ ] ~~Disable animation button~~ (nah)
 - [ ] ~~Skal være mulig å paste en link til youtube/tiktok/ehatever side og få svarer på hvilken episode det kommer fra~~
-- ~~[ ] Add word, by, word, highlighting during playback. and ..The animate.css text shall be only one liners so it needs to be split but for this to work we need to get the word-token-times, which isn't yet implemented~~
+- [ ] ~~Add word, by, word, highlighting during playback. and ..The animate.css text shall be only one liners so it needs to be split but for this to work we need to get the word-token-times, which isn't yet implemented~~
 - [ ] ~~Download all podcats (should be)...~~
 - [ ] Start opp transcriberen igjen
 - [ ] Finish the rest of the desktop design and shit
-- ~~[x] Add audio noise denoising on backend to clean up safari audio recordings as they are very muddy due to Safari being restrictive~~ (Was implemented primarily to address the issues associated with Safari and it's horrible audio-recording issues, but it didn't really solve much.
-The audio was denoised and clean, but the muffled speech was unavoidable.
-This was the main reason to create an app).
 - [ ] Make MeiliSearch production probably.
+- [ ] Convert entire Nuxt3 app to an iOS/Android app using capacitor https://dev.to/daiquiri_team/how-to-create-android-and-ios-apps-from-the-nuxtjs-application-using-capacitorjs-134h

 **Later**:
 - [ ] En bruker skal kunne se en historikk over poddehistorikken deres ala iPhone shazam,